splunk/observability-workshop/docs/apm/hotrod.md

 ---

-## 3. Generate some traffic to the application using Apache Benchmark
+## 3. Generate some traffic to the application using Siege Benchmark

 Return to your shell and create an environment variable for the IP address and port that the Hot R.O.D. application is exposed on: